AKolumbic/star-wing/docs/LayeredMusicSystem.md

 For the first level implementation, we use two audio tracks:

-- `assets/audio/star-wing_game-loop.mp3` - The base game music track
+- `assets/audio/star-wing_game-loop.mp3` - The base game music track (plays at full volume)
-- `assets/audio/star-wing_menu-loop.mp3` - The menu music (used as a layer in level 1)
+- `assets/audio/star-wing_menu-loop.mp3` - The menu music (used as a subtle background layer at 5-10% volume)

 **Important:** For proper synchronization, all music tracks must: